espressif/esp-at/docs/en/Compile_and_Develop/How_to_update_pki_config.rst

 :link_to_translation:`zh_CN:[中文]`

 This document describes how to update the default :term:`PKI` configuration provided by ESP-AT by recompiling the firmware.
-The PKI configuration includes certificates and keys for TLS clients, TLS servers, MQTT clients, WebSocket clients, HTTP clients, and WPA2 Enterprise clients.
+The PKI configuration includes certificates and keys for TLS clients, TLS servers, MQTT clients, WebSocket clients, HTTP clients, and Wi-Fi Enterprise client (WPA2-Enterprise/WPA3-Enterprise).

 .. note::
   If you want to update certificates at runtime using AT commands without recompiling the firmware, please refer to :ref:`AT+SYSMFG command examples <sysmfg-pki>`.